timgott/wayfire-shadows/README.md

 ## Compile and install

-This branch targets wayfire master version.
-If you want to build for wayfire 0.7.x, switch to the branch `backport0.7`.

-You should have first compiled and installed wlroots, wf-config and wayfire.
+⚠️ If your `wayfire --version` is 0.7.x then you need to switch to the branch backport0.7 (`git checkout backport0.7`) before building.
+The master branch currently only compiles with the **latest git** version of wayfire.

 - Get the sources
   - `git clone https://github.com/timgott/wayfire-shadows.git`